 From Kyoto, the tiny town of Nara is very accessible.
-It is quaint and home to a large wooden Buddhist temple that holds the world’s largest bronze Buddha statue.
+It is a cozy little town with a few monuments and temples to visit that is definitely worth your time.
 Don’t be surprised if you get followed or perhaps nibbled on by the local deer, which graze around looking for tourists to feed them.
 They are usually friendly, but can be a bit snappy if they want to eat something out of your hands.

 A short train south of the city lies the park of Miyajima.
 It is actually a small island that is reached by a short ferry.
 It is a tiny mountain of an island that again inhabits many deer grazing around and trying to nibble on your backpack for food.
 If you hike or take the cable car to the top of the mountain for great views around, there are numerous monkeys that will make you welcome and look for some treats from you also.
 Back down the mountain and a short walk from where the ferry lets you off is the reason why you came here.
 The famous floating tori stands just off shore and depending the time of day due to tides, it is sometimes reachable by just a small walk, and other times of the day surrounded by a few feet of water.
 Either way it makes for stunning photos.

 On a side note, the Hiroshima area is known for a dish called okonomiyaki.
 The name is quiet a tongue twister but worth the mouth full.
 It is essentially an omelet pancake make of eggs, cabbage, bean sprouts, some diced pork, and I would suggest getting some squid chopped into that.
 Yum…

 Whatever you do, if you get a chance to go to Japan, check out these cities.
 These, and the amazingly friendly Japanese people will make your trip immensely memorable.
 Sayōnara!